nn1-dev/website/src/data/spotlight/mojeed-adio/index.md

 1. **[Replit](https://replit.com):** I recently created my [portfolio](https://codeleaf.vercel.app) on Replit during a vibe-coding session.
 Tools like Replit show how quickly AI is transforming software development.
 AI can help accelerate work, but it still produces redundant or inefficient code.
 So, the expertise of a real engineer is still very important.

 2. **Local communities and meetups:** Whether it’s tech, arts, entrepreneurship, or creative spaces, showing up where people learn and build together can truly change your life.
-Some of my biggest opportunities came from simple conversations at community events. <br>
+Some of my biggest opportunities came from simple conversations at community events.

 Cheers!!!🚀